|Fr John Dickson||Chair of Governors/Foundation Governor|

 Br Joe Adams

-I am a Salesian of Don Bosco.
+I am a Salesian of Don Bosco and a Foundation Governor.
 I qualified in Residential Social Work from Cardiff College and later studied for a Diploma in Social Work at Bristol University.
 I spent a year in Malta working with socially deprived children and twenty years working in a Residential School for emotionally disturbed children in the Forest of Dean, Gloucestershire.
-For eight of those years I was Head of Care.
+For eight of those years, I was Head of Care.
 I spent ten years working in a Parish in Muirhouse, Edinburgh.
 This was an area of anti-social behaviour with major drug, alcohol and AIDS problems.
-For the last sixteen years I have been the Manager/Bursar of St John Bosco House, Farnborough, a retirement home for Salesian Brothers and Priests.
-For many years I was involved in HCPT (The Handicapped Children’s Pilgrimage Trust) both as a helper and Group Leader.
+For the last twenty years, I have been the Manager/Bursar of St John Bosco House, Farnborough, a retirement home for Salesian Brothers and Priests.
+For many years I was involved with HCPT (The Handicapped Children’s Pilgrimage Trust) both as a helper and Group Leader.